KristaAppel/AppelKrista_ApplicationDeployment2/README.txt

 This application uses Voice Recognition and Text to Speech.
 Please make sure your volume is turned on and your microphone is enabled.

+Requirements:
+This application requires a minimum of SDK version of API 21, with a target SDK version of API 25.